markainejr/Data-Analysis/README.md

 # Data-Analysis
-An aspiring Data Analyst trying to come  up with some projecys
+An aspiring Data Analyst trying to come  up with some projects